openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 **Mixed VLAN/VxLAN**

-To achieve cross pod L2 networking, L2GW will be used to connect L2 network in different pods, using L2GW should work for Shared VxLAN and Mixed VLAN/VxLAN scenario.
+To achieve cross Neutron L2 networking, L2GW will be used to connect L2 network in different Neutron servers, using L2GW should work for Shared VxLAN and Mixed VLAN/VxLAN scenario.

 When L2GW connected with local network in the same OpenStack instance, no